lemeow125/Notes/docs/Guides/Django REST Framework/7 - Writing API Endpoints.md

 ![](_resources/7%20-%20Writing%20API%20Endpoints/9bb3d5c0c6da24a9d80d81d1e5b4a716_MD5.jpeg)
 Views take in HTTP requests passed in from the actual URL.
 You can specify a `queryset` to define what objects to return and specify a serializer which will be used to structure the returned data.

 Much like with DRF serializers, you customize what they return to the user.
+This can be to check whether the user owns what he/she's modifying, or
 ![](_resources/7%20-%20Writing%20API%20Endpoints/695f930d4993ff8d8f2ccf806bd9ca9f_MD5.jpeg)
-If you're using Memcached or Redis, you'll most likely have it integrated here, similar to This is something you won't have to worry
+If you're using Memcached or Redis, you'll most likely have it integrated here, similar to the example above.
+This is something you won't have to worry